Your Questions About Passwordless Authentication Answered

 Voiceprint

 Voiceprint authentication is a method of verifying a user's identity by their voice.
-This works by recording a person's voice, then using algorithms to extract unique characteristics from the recording.
+This passwordless authentication works by recording a person's voice, then using algorithms to extract unique characteristics from the recording.
 These characteristics are then used to create a template, which can be used to verify the person's identity.

-Voiceprint authentication can be used in conjunction with other forms of identification such as fingerprint or retinal scanning.
+Voiceprint authentication can be used in conjunction with other forms of identification, such as fingerprint or retinal scanning.

 SMS